 Public transportation is available only in New Orleans.
 Chalmette Battlefield can be reached from New Orleans' French Quarter via tours by the paddlewheeler Creole Queen.
 A car or taxi is needed to reach the park's other sites.
 More information is available on the Getting Around page.

 Pets are not allowed in park buildings.
 No pets are allowed in Chalmette National Cemetery or on the trails at the Barataria Preserve.
 Pets on leashes accompanied by a human are welcome in all parking lots, at Chalmette Battlefield, and on the visitor center deck at the Barataria Preserve.
 Pets may not be left unattended, even in vehicles.
 Service animals are welcome everywhere.
+More information is available on the Pets page.

 For hunting, fishing, firearms, and other rules, see laws and policies.